ldereske/Bell-Dereske_Evans_Fugal_Rain/R_file/README.md

 ### Mar_leaf_rain_ZOTU_full_v4.2.2020.fung_decon_rar_pruned_phyloseq_obj.RData
 Phyloseq object with the rarified OTU table, mapping data, and Taxonmy used for the analyses.

-### Mar_leaf.fung_v4.2.2020_decon_pr_petr_S_nan.rar_phyloseq_obj.RData
-Phyloseq object with the rarified OTU table, mapping data, and Taxonmy subsetted to only include data for the petri experiment.
-Generated in the "Petri community analyses No Nano" portion of the code

-### Mar_leaf_rain.fung_v4.2.2020_decon_rar_Mar_field_phyloseq_obj.RData
-Phyloseq object with the rarified OTU table, mapping data, and Taxonmy subsetted to only include data for the field experiment.
-Generated in the "Field experiment analyses" portion of the code

 ### Treatments_Mar_leaf.fung_decon_pr_petr_S_nan.rar_map.csv
 Treatments file created for the PERMANOVA analyses the petri experiment in Primer v6